 Investing in small-cap stocks is a good way to earn huge returns.
 The smaller companies often have the most potential for growth.
 They also carry plenty of risk for investors.

-Anytime you buy shares of small, little-known company, there are a bevy of unknowns.
+Anytime you buy shares of a small, little-known company, there are a bevy of unknowns.
 Some small-cap stocks are clinical-stage biotechs whose drugs have yet to be approved for commercial use.
 Others are chipmakers or cloud-computing companies that have plenty of promise but have been simply misunderstood by the market.

-It’s impossible to take the risk completely out of small-cap stocks.
+It’s impossible to take the risk completely out of small-cap investing.
 But there are ways to minimize those risks without sacrificing potential profits.
 For starters, set up a clearly established set of rules ahead of time, and stick to them.

 - Get into a small-cap stock before institutional investors become aware of it.
 Sometimes it takes a while for the big hedge funds or mutual funds to discover small yet promising companies.
 Once they do, it quickly drives up the price.

 These rules won’t help you pick all winners.
-But they should give you a leg up in selecting the right small-cap stocks.
+But they should give you a leg up in selecting the right stocks.

 Each write-up features commentary on the picks from one or more of our expert stock market analysts, as well as company details and a stock chart.